GoogleCloudPlatform/endpoints-codelab-android/codelab.md

 ![image alt text](images/image_22.png)

-This will scan the project for Cloud Endpoints artifacts (our `MyEndpoint` class here), generate the appropriate client library and install it into the local maven repository, thus making them available to the client Android application.
+This will scan the project for Cloud Endpoints artifacts (our `MyEndpoint` class here), generate the appropriate client library and install it into the local maven repository, thus making them accessible to the client Android application.

 ![image alt text](images/image_23.png)

 If you are curious, the generated code is placed in the project's `build/client-libs/taskApi-v1-java.zip` and contains the following files (the names are derived from the endpoint name) :

 ```
 taskApi/TaskApiScopes.java
 taskApi/model/TaskBean.java
 taskApi/model/TaskBeanCollection.java
 taskApi/TaskApi.java
 taskApi/TaskApiRequest.java
 taskApi/TaskApiRequestInitializer.java
 ```

 We'll see in the next step how to use these classes from within the Android application.